steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/Exploring-Templates.md

 ### Additional and Vector Controls

-The Additional Controls library provides further templates for knobs, sliders and switches with a customized look.
-The Vector Controls library provides templates for knobs, sliders and switches that use SVGs.
-You can use them just like the templates from the [Basic Controls](#basic-controls) library.
+The Additional Controls and Vector Controls libraries provide further templates for knobs, sliders and switches with an individual look.
+The templates in the Vector Controls library use Scalable Vector Graphics (SVG), which offer more customization options for your macro page designs.
+You can use the provided templates just like the ones from the [Basic Controls](#basic-controls) library.